oracle/graaljs/docs/GRAAL.JS-API.md

 Executes the `obj` by sending the `EXECUTE` interop message to it.
 The arguments `args` are provided as arguments to the callee.
 This function returns the value returned from the executed function.
+Throws a `TypeError` when `obj` does not support the `EXECUTE` message (i.e., `obj` is not executable), an unexpected number of arguments is provided, or any illegal argument types are provided.

 #### `Interop.construct(obj, ...args)`

 Executes the `obj` by sending the `NEW` interop message to it.
 The arguments `args` are provided as arguments to the constructor.
 This function returns the value returned from the executed function, which typically is the constructed object.
+Throws a `TypeError` when `obj` does not support the `NEW` message (i.e., `obj` is not instantiable), an unexpected number of arguments is provided, or any illegal argument types are provided.

 #### `Interop.createForeignObject()`